msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 ### Identifying threats

-Threats are any source of danger to the organization, and can be categorized as business-oriented or system-oriented, or by the nature of the source: human, technical, or environmental.
-Threats can be targeted or untargeted, and deliberate or unintentional.
+Threats are any source of danger to the organization, both business-oriented and system-oriented.
+Threats can be human, technical, or environmental, targeted or untargeted, and deliberate or unintentional.

 Business threats affect underlying business operations or resources, and often arise from unexpected system states or interactions.
 For example, incorrect client information may result in a missed contract.